Darren Fletcher: Personal life

 Fletcher was born and grew up in Mayfield, Midlothian.

-He is the father of twin boys, Jack and Tyler (born 2007) with his wife, Hayley Grice.
+He is the father of twin boys, Jack and Tyler (born 2007), and twin girls (born 2022), with his wife, Hayley Grice.
 The couple married in early June 2010.
 Jack and Tyler are both in the Manchester United academy, having transferred from the Manchester City academy in July 2023.
 They were both selected for the Scotland under-16 squad in August 2022, but later that season Jack was picked by the England under-16 squad and the two brothers played in a match against each other in February 2023.
+They made their first-team debuts in 2025–26, becoming the first father and twin sons trio to play in the Premier League.

 Fletcher was one of many footballers in the Manchester and Liverpool area whose homes were burgled while playing away games; burglars raided his house in February 2009 and held Grice at knifepoint.
 The incident occurred while Fletcher was in Milan for Manchester United's Champions League fixture against Inter Milan.

 Fletcher is involved in a programme to encourage "Deaf Friendly Football" for youngsters.
 The programme is run by the Manchester United Foundation and the National Deaf Children's Society.

 In 2014 Fletcher became an ambassador for the charity Crohn's and Colitis UK after recovering from surgery for ulcerative colitis.